Lester B. Pearson: World War II and aftermath

 Pearson presiding at a plenary session of the founding conference of the United Nations Food and Agriculture Organization in 1945.

 Pearson continued to serve at Canada House during World War II from 1939 through 1942 as the second-in-command, where he coordinated military supply and refugee problems, serving under high commissioner Vincent Massey.

 Pearson returned to Ottawa for a few months, where he was an assistant under secretary from 1941 through 1942.
 In June 1942 he was posted to the Canadian embassy in Washington, D.C., as a ministerial counsellor.
 He served as second-in-command for nearly two years.
 Promoted minister plenipotentiary in 1944, he became the second Canadian ambassador to the United States on 1 January 1945.
 He remained in this position through September 1946.

 Pearson had an important part in founding both the United Nations and the North Atlantic Treaty Organization (NATO).

 Pearson nearly became the first secretary-general of the United Nations in 1946, but was vetoed by the Soviet Union.
-He was also the leading candidate for secretary-general in the 1953 selection, when the British conducted a vigorous campaign on his behalf.
+He was also the leading candidate for secretary-general in the 1953 selection of the Seventh session of the United Nations General Assembly, when the British conducted a vigorous campaign on his behalf.
 He placed first with 10 out of 11 votes in the Security Council, but the lone negative vote was another Soviet veto.
 The Security Council instead settled on Dag Hammarskjöld of Sweden; all UN secretaries-general would come from neutral countries for the rest of the Cold War.

 The Canadian prime minister, Mackenzie King, tried to recruit Pearson into his government as the war wound down.
 Pearson felt honoured by King's approach, but resisted due to his personal dislike of King's poor personal style and political methods.
 Pearson did not make the move into politics until a few years later, after King had announced his retirement as prime minister.